2710 Monitoring Visits and Contacts

 2710.5 Actions Required After Monitoring

-2711 Monitoring Community Attendant Services Individuals
+2711 Monitoring Community Attendant Services People

-• In cases where the individual is in a nursing facility, hospital or out of the service area, the 90-day monitor must be conducted within 14 calendar days of learning the individual has returned to the home.
-Documentation of the individual's inaccessibility must be contained in the case record.
+• In cases where the person is in a nursing facility, hospital, or out of the service area, the 90-day monitor must be conducted within 14 calendar days of learning the person has returned to the home or community setting where services are provided.
+The caseworker must document the dates and reasons for the person's inaccessibility.

 2712 Six-Month Monitoring Contacts